Shot from back of classroom of diverse students raising hands, teacher at front

 Take AP classes

-AP classes seem stressful and a lot of work but will really help you out in the long run.
+AP classes seem stressful and a lot of work, but they will really help you out in the long run.
 And if you pass the exams, you’ll get college credit for passing as well as a weighted GPA.
-Taking these courses in your junior and senior year is a good way to challenge yourself and prepare you for college, since they’re taught like a college course.
+Taking these courses during your junior and senior years is a good way to challenge yourself and prepare for college since they’re taught like a college course.

 Related: What's the Difference Between AP and Dual Enrollment Classes?